Other significant surnames: McDowall Ferguson Agnew Cowan Robertson

 (Rev) John MacDowall born on 27 Jan 1781 in Leswalt, Wigtownshire.
 He lived to 89 and ended his days at his son-in law and daughter’s home Auchleach.
 Ann who married Thomas Osburn.
 Grace who married a Mr McMicken

 Rev. John MacDowall married Janet (Jessie) Ritchieon 24th March 1813 in Ruthglen or Rutherglen.
-Because the marriage was outside of the both John and Ann’s parish it was deemed “irregular” and was confirmed at Leswalt on January 2nd 1814.
+Because the marriage was outside of both John and Ann’s parish it was deemed “irregular” and was confirmed at Leswalt on January 2nd 1814.
 Excerpt from Old Parish Record.

 John MacDowall & Janet Ritchie both of this Parish Compeard and produced a Certifcate of their Irregular Marriage by Provost Leitch of Ruthglen baring date 24th March 1813 they were accordingly regularely proclaimed and their marriage Confirmed before the Session this 2 January 1814.